thunlp/OpenPrompt/docs/source/notes/configuration.rst

     - **batch_size**: The batch size during training.
     - **shuffle_data**: If True, the data will be shuffled during training.
     - **teacher_forcing**: If True, the teach forcing method will be used during training.
+    - **clean**: If True, not saving checkpoints and not logging tensorboard.
+However, test will use the last model but not the best model in validation.
 - **dev**
     - **batch_size**: The batch size during validation.
     - **shuffle_data**: If True, the data will be shuffled during validation.